gsshakil/basalthood/README.md

     ```sh
         flutter pub get
     ```
-3. Create a .env file in the rrot of the project and write the following:
+3. Create a .env file in the root of the project and write the following:
     ```sh
         MARKETSTACK_KEY={{YOUR_API_KEY}}
     ```